Thunderbird Stadium & Track

 The derbies began in Kitsap County when the stock car club held demos for the drivers who like to bump a little too much.
 The races drew good crowds and fans seemed to enjoy cars being destroyed right in front of their eyes and it didn’t take long for the drivers to catch on.
 Some locals still remember guys like Earl Sands and Jim Starke racing at the old stock car track in Silverdale.
 Central Kitsap High School Stadium is now located where the stock car track once was.

 Johnny Graham, Webb Rhodes and Don Mansford each helped the KDDA become what it is today.
-These three men still remain current KDDA members and participate behind the scenes each race night helping to bring crashing and smashing to all.
+These three men are still listed as KDDA Lifetime members and their families participate behind the scenes each race night helping to bring crashing and smashing to all.

 A Saturday night in Kitsap County wouldn’t be the same without the smell of burnt rubber and exhaust fumes that billow up in the sky from some of Thunderbird Stadium’s fiercest warriors.
 With continued support from the fans, county, drivers, and driver’s families the KDDA will be able to provide shows to delight us all for many years to come!